Publications

 Presenting your T-RO Paper at IEEE RAS Conferences

-Authors of an IEEE Transactions on Robotics (T-RO) regular paper (not evolved papers, survey papers, or communication items) are given the opportunity to present their paper at one upcoming conference of the IEEE Robotics and Automation Society (RAS).
+Authors of an IEEE Transactions on Robotics (T-RO) regular paper (not survey papers, or communication items) are given the opportunity to present their paper at selected upcoming conferences of the IEEE Robotics and Automation Society (RAS).
 A paper is eligible to be presented at one of the following conferences provided the paper is transferred during the associated time window, which closes at least a month before the Steering Committee meeting of the conference:

 The paper must be transferred within 270 days of acceptance.
 Authors may not request any acceleration or delay of the review process based on these time windows.